-Prerequisite: California POST Certified Peace Officer
+Class Hours: 4-80 Laboratory total.
+Prerequisite: California POST Certified Peace Officer.

 This course is designed to cover all aspects of investigation from a theft to homicide to include: first responder, report writing, evidence and courtroom testimony.
-POST approved course.
 Legally/State Mandated Training.
 Grade: Pass/No Pass Only.